 If the contiguous partition is E in your computer, simply replace D with E in the steps above.

-Add space to C drive from E (nonadjacent partition)
+3. How to add space to C drive from E (nonadjacent partition)

-In some computers, there is not enough free space in the contiguous volume D, in the case, you can shrink any nonadjacent partition on the same disk.
+In some computers, there is not enough free space in the contiguous volume D, in that case, you can shrink any nonadjacent partition on the same disk.
 Before adding Unallocated space to C drive, there's an additional step to move partition D.

 Steps to add space to C drive from E (the non-adjacent partition):

-- Shrink drive E and make Unallocated space on the left with "Resize/Move Volume" feature.
+- Shrink E: drive and make Unallocated space on the left with "Resize/Move Volume" feature.

 - Right click D: drive and select "Resize/Move Volume", drag the middle towards right in the pop-up window, then Unallocated space will be moved to the left side of D.